brentp/vcf-bench/README.md

 the timed task will be to:
 iterate over each row in a VCF, extract a value from the INFO field (an integer), add it to a vector and report the mean at the end.
+The exact task is useless, but it gives an idea of relative performance.

 # Summary